a French Bulldog off its food.

 • Toppers can be home made - such as adding something strong smelling like sardines or tripe or they can include tasty cuts of meat - such as pates, or even a blend, or you can add vegetables and fruit.

 • Pre-made Toppers are sold at pet shops, making it super convenient.
-These can be dry - such as fish granola or freeze-dried or air-dried.
+These can be dry - such as fish granola.
 Or add your dog's favourite treat onto off their food.
 Semi-moist toppers may include pre-made dog pates, and are also a way of adding moisture to food.

 REMEMEBER.......